Gerd Althoff: Rituals, signs and symbols

 In 2003 Althoff bundled up a couple of decades of research into the centrality of rituals in the Ottonian quasi-state in a single volume, entitled appropriately "Die Macht der Rituale.
 Symbolik und Herrschaft im Mittelalter".
 By "rituals", the author explains in a footnote on page 13, he means "the chains of actions, symbols and indeed words ..., that are tied to an overall behavioural pattern, and through repetition achieve a reinforcing power of recognition".
 Althoff's book nevertheless restricted itself to the East and West Frankish kingdoms.
 Althoff was, in addition, very clear just how "preliminary and in need of elaboration" his results remained.
-He saw he own published research as an "intetim balance sheet ... in a long-term effort adequately to understand and describe the operation and structures of medieval overlordship".
+He saw his own published research as an "interim balance sheet ... in a long-term effort adequately to understand and describe the operation and structures of medieval overlordship".